jansheikkinen/jansheikkinen.github.io/about.md

-as i'll have to wade through grammars of multiple languages myself, i figured that i would at least make it easier for people who come <i>after</i> me by sharing my findings in in-depth yet easy-to-read posts on specific features, using multiple languages as reference.
+as i'll have to wade through grammars of multiple languages myself, i figured that i would at least make it easier for people who come <i>after</i> me by sharing my findings in in-depth yet easy-to-read posts on specific features, using multiple languages as reference

+along with this site, i've left some helpful links to third-parties that have information i found useful in <a href="/resources">resources</a>

 # cool links